ebalduf/ebalduf.github.io/_posts/2016-09-19-docker-cinder-mesos.md

 | name        | mesos                            |
 +-------------+----------------------------------+
 ```

 Next create a mesos user under the project

     openstack user create --project mesos --password-prompt mesos

-Lastly you may need/want to manipulate the quotas for the project
+You may also need/want to manipulate the quotas for the project

     openstack quota set --volumes 20 --gigabytes 1000 mesos

 Next let's look at that config file (/var/lib/cinder/dockerdriver/config.json).
-Mine looks like the following (from one node), you will need to customize the InitiatorIP (and I recommend the HostUUID) for each node.
+Mine looks like the following (from one node).
+You will need to customize the InitiatorIP (and I recommend the HostUUID) for each node.
 For the UUID I chose to use the last octet of the IP address after a delimited 'aaa' so I can keep track of which node has the volume mounted.
 Also notice I have pulled the TenantID from the openstack project create command.

 ```
     {